“I’m no yenta, but I think this is going to work.” – Jim Rogers

 First we have the electronic introduction by the strangely accredited “New York State deputy attorney general in the social justice division.”
 I mean, who knew that the State of New York was so deeply committed not to mere justice but to “social justice” that it would field a whole division to handle same?
 I suppose it comes in handy for those litigants or victims who, having lost their battle for plain justice, can appeal for “social justice” which presumably has its own body of separate but equal laws.

-The intro was, as noted, an "electronic" introduction in which souls destined for kismet but distant in space can hope to span the great divide of the fly-over states that unfairly keep New York and California apart.
-One of the advantages of such an introduction is that it allows intellectuals to mainline each other's thoughts before the more mundane and inconsequential elements of looks and mannerisms can interfere with getting on the brainwave -- an essential credential of love today.
-Having the whole of the mind before the body interferes is essential if small hiccups in perfection are to be overcome:
+The Lesbian to Lesbian intro was, as noted, an “electronic” introduction in which souls destined for kismet but distant in space can hope to span the great divide of the fly-over states that unfairly keep New York and California apart.
+One of the advantages of such an introduction is that it allows intellectuals to mainline each other’s thoughts before the more mundane and inconsequential elements of looks and mannerisms can interfere with the shared gay brainwave — an essential credential of love today.
+Knowing the the whole of the beloved’s mind before the body interferes is essential if small hiccups in perfection are to be overcome:

 “Kay had everything on my list,” Ms. Adamick said, “except she was a vegetarian.”
 When Ms. Diaz disclosed this particular trait, Ms. Adamick wrote her, “I love animals.
 Medium rare.”

-From town car make-out sessions to the final ceremony, our modern love affair does not miss a chance to make history glisten.
+From town car make-out sessions to the final ceremony, our modern oh-so- lipstick lesbian love affair does not miss a chance to make history glisten.

 First comes the mundane out-of-state legalistic wedding in Connecticut exchanging oh-so-ironic “yellow pipe-cleaner rings,” and then the high-toned public ceremony where it counts replete with the “engraved gold bands” in the “event space” in a 19th-century New York town house.